 Materials: Blank paper, vocabulary words

 Is that Sentence Correct is an English grammar activity.
-It’s a sneaky way to get your student to make grammatically correct sentences using the target vocabulary (prepositions of place for example).
+It’s a sneaky way to get your student to make grammatically correct sentences using the target vocabulary (prepositions of place, reflexives or a prefix for example).
 Don’t you love that?
 I know that I sure do.

 Start off by giving your student a few different vocabulary words.
 It should be something the student is quite familiar with already.
 The challenge in this activity is not the actual word; it’s using it in a sentence.

 Give the student a few minutes to make one sentence using each word.
 Do not offer any assistance or correct any errors.
 The teacher should also make some sentences using the same words, some of which are correct and some of which are not.

 The student reads their first sentence and discusses with the teacher if it is correct or not.
 The teacher reads their first sentence and the student must decide if it’s correct or not and why.
 Continue until all the sentences are finished and each sentence has been fixed.